Zalswaw/akuhebatbanget/README.md

-# ESP8266 AT Mode Extension for Microsoft MakeCode
+# ESP8266 AT Mode Extension for Microsoft MakeCode by Muhamad Rizal AKmal

-This library provides the driver for [ESP8266 WiFi Grove Module](https://www.cytron.io/p-grv-wifi-8266).
-This extension is tested with Espressif ESP-AT Firmware v2.2.0.

 ## Initialization (Selecting UART Pins and Baudrate)